ehamberg/gtdguide/src/lyagtd.markdown

 GTD's definition of a project is very broad.
 It defines any objective that requires more than one action as a project.
 These projects should go on your
 @@projects@@ list.
-This list is simply a list of project titles and--if you like--descriptions and intended outcomes of the projects.
+This list is simply a list of project titles and---if you like---descriptions and intended outcomes of the projects.

 # Contexts